wotakumoe/wotaku/websites.md

 ---
 title: Websites
-description: Websites for anime, manga, light novels & more
+description: Websites for anime, manga, novels & more
 ---
 # Websites
-Online resources for anime, manga, light novels and more.
-All links have been carefully selected and vetted by our contributors.
+Online resources for anime, manga, novels and more.

 <br>

 ::: details Rating System